machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

             continue
 ```
 <br>
 E is a SQLExploit object which i will talk later, and tries all the character while `reset()` function opens the mp3 file again.
 I ran into problem where first query ran successfully while second errored out in while loop.
-This again wasted my 10m along with giving me some irritation.
+This again wasted my 10 minutes along with giving me some irritation.
+Later i fixed it by reopening the file each time i execute the loop.
 The SQLExploit class looks like this:
 ```python
 class SQLExploit:
     def __init__(self):